-Capsaicin is the primary bioactive substance in red chili peppers that produces the pungency flavor.
-During the past few decades, pharmacological benefits of capsaicin and their underlying mechanisms have been examined extensively.
-In this paper, major biological efficacies of capsaicin are reviewed, including analgesic, antioxidant, anti-inflammatory, anti-cancer, anti-obesity, cardio-protection, and metabolic modulation effects.
-Novel delivery systems for enhancing the oral bioavailability of capsaicin are also evaluated depending on the stability, encapsulation efficiency and biological properties, such as liposomes, micelles, micro/nano-emulsions, colloidal capsules and solid nanoparticles.
-This review provides theoretical basis for capsaicin to be further developed into multi-functional ingredient with health-promoting functions in the nutraceutical industry.
+Capsaicin is the primary bioactive substance in red chili peppers, which produces the pungent flavor.
+During the past few decades, pharmacological benefits of capsaicin and its underlying mechanisms have been examined extensively.
+In this paper, major biological efficacies of capsaicin are reviewed, including analgesic, antioxidant, anti-inflammatory, anti-cancer, anti-obesity, cardio-protective, and metabolic modulation effects.
+Novel delivery systems, such as liposomes, micelles, micro/nano-emulsions, colloidal capsules and solid nanoparticles, for enhancing the oral bioavailability of capsaicin are also evaluated depending on the stability, encapsulation efficiency and biological properties.
+This review provides a theoretical basis for capsaicin to be further developed into a multi-functional ingredient with health-promoting functions in the nutraceutical industry.

 - This article is part of the themed collection: Recent Review Articles